Czurch/Well-Interview-Project/README.txt

-#How to Run
+#To Install
+-clone respository
-npm install
+-npm install
-npm start
+-npm start

+#To Test
+-ensure backend is running
+-npm run test
+-npm run wipe (to reset for another test)

 #The Assignment - My Thoughts
-Write a long-lived service in JavaScript/NodeJS, that:
+"Write a long-lived service in JavaScript/NodeJS, that:
-"Listens on port 9000 for incoming HTTP connections (use any library you'd like)"
+Listens on port 9000 for incoming HTTP connections (use any library you'd like)"

 I'm most comfortable with setting up express as a backend, and its a common enough library that other contributors can easily help with the project as it matures.